Goom11/Resume/TEACHING.md

     * Decreased ramp up time for new developers
 * Added the Visa Commercial Format and Orbitz Travel documents to the system
     * Allowed for Visa corporate card expenses and Orbitz travel expenses to be used by the expense management system

-**The Coding School** Instructor, 2014 - 2017

-* Taught HTML/CSS, Javascript, and Unity to Middle School Students
-* Learned what makes programming difficult to learn and how tools can make this easier
-* Helped design and provide feedback on course curriculums

 Projects
 --------